A Multicenter Benchmark of Multiple Instance Learning Models for Lymphoma Subtyping from HE-stained Whole Slide Images: Introduction

-\begin{itemize} \item We present a first multicenter lymphoma benchmark for the four most frequent subtypes and healthy controls. \item We provide a deep multiple instance learning pipeline with five publicly available pathology foundation models for validation studies. \item We evaluate attention-based MIL models on in-distribution and out-of-distribution lymphoma datasets at three different resolutions.
+\begin{itemize} \item We present a first multicenter lymphoma benchmark for the four most frequent subtypes and healthy controls. \item We provide a deep MIL pipeline with five publicly available pathology foundation models for benchmarking. \item We evaluate FMs with attention-based MIL on in-distribution and out-of-distribution lymphoma datasets at three different resolutions.

 \end{itemize}